fs-c/maniac/README.md

     -a         address to read time from (optional)
     -m         path to beatmap (optional)
     -r         replay humanization level delta (optional)
-    -h         print this message
+    -e         toggle exit checks in game loop (default: on) -h         print this message

 ```